Old Shatterhand Review

 After the phenomenal success of Treasure at Silver Lake and Winnetou I, produced by Horst Wendlandt for Rialto Film, other companies wanted to have a slice of the very big cake.
 Such a company was Arthur Brauner's CCC.
 Wendlandt and Artur Brauner were old rivals.
 Wendlandt had actually worked for Brauner and CCC, but had changed to Rialto in 1961.
 Brauner was allowed to make a Winnetou movie, on condition that he’d come up with an original screenplay, since Wendlandt had bought the rights to all existing Winnetou novels.
 Brauner then asked one of his regular screenwriters, Hungarian ex-patriot Ladislas Fodor for a script.
 Fodor came up with a very bizarre story, in which: a) Winnetou suddenly had an adopted son; b) an 11 year old kid was killed by one of the heroes; c) a halfbreed squaw appeared naked .

 A gang of white bandits and alcoholic Comanches is terrorizing the region, framing the peaceful Apaches for the crimes.
-While Winnetou is trying to calm down his own warriors, Old Shatterhand is trying to prove that the Apaches are innocent, but his key witness – the boy - is accidentally killed by his old pal Sam Hawkens (!).
-His work is further obstructed by a racist army officer, whose family was slaughtered by Indians, and Winnetou’s adopted son, who won’t listen to any reason …
+While Winnetou is trying to calm down his own warriors, Old Shatterhand is trying to prove that the Apaches are innocent.
+His key witness is the boy, but during a supposed trick shoot, one of the bad guys shoots him and makes it look like an accident from the trick, to silence the witness.
+Shatterhand's work is further obstructed by a racist army officer, whose family was slaughtered by Indians, and Winnetou’s adopted son, who won’t listen to any reason …

 The opening scene, the boy witnissing the slaughter of his family, is strong, the rest of the movie is only so-so.
 It was largely shot in the magnificent Plitvice Lakes National Park, where several key scenes of Winnetou movies were shot, and the location work is impressive.
 The script, on the other hand, is both predictable and messy.
 On the positive side there’s a good performance by Guy Madison as the racist officer.
 He actually has a double role in the movie.
 Madison was a very good archer and was therefore asked to impersonate an Indian during a shooting contest.
 You’ll agree he would have been a good Robin Hood.
 Israeli beauty Daliah Lavi is also an asset, albeit for completely different reasons.
 Her much discussed nudity scene was filmed from a deceptively great distance.